fatih/vim-go-tutorial/README.md

 So how do we use it?
 It's easy.
 We still use the same `main.go` file.
 Put your cursor on top of `err` identifier which is returned from `http.ListenAndServe`.
-Call `:GoWhichErrs`, you'll see the following output:
+Call `:GoWhicherrs`, you'll see the following output:

 ```
 main.go|12 col 6| this error may contain these constants: